Generic selectors

 Origin & Natural Habitat

-Map of the Amazon River basin in South America — native habitat of the bucktooth tetra
+Map of the Amazon River basin in South America. native habitat of the bucktooth tetra

-Map of the Amazon River basin — part of the native range of the bucktooth tetra.
+Map of the Amazon River basin. part of the native range of the bucktooth tetra.
 Image by Kmusser, CC BY-SA 3.0, via Wikimedia Commons.

 The bucktooth tetra has a wide distribution across South America.
 It’s found throughout the Amazon River basin, the Tocantins River basin, and in rivers throughout Guyana.
 That’s a massive range, and it tells you something about how adaptable this species is.

 In the wild, they inhabit a variety of freshwater habitats, from main river channels to tributaries and floodplain areas.
-They tend to prefer areas with moderate current, and they’re a pelagic species, meaning they spend most of their time swimming in open water rather than hiding near the substrate or in vegetation.
+They will prefer areas with moderate current, and they’re a pelagic species, meaning they spend most of their time swimming in open water rather than hiding near the substrate or in vegetation.
 This is important to keep in mind when setting up their tank.

 Wild water conditions range from soft and acidic blackwater streams to more neutral clearwater habitats.
 The fact that they thrive across such a broad range of conditions in nature makes them relatively flexible in terms of water chemistry in the aquarium, as long as extremes are avoided.